What is MoCA?

 * Requires an Ethernet port.

-The Problem with WiFi
+The WiFi vs Wired

 How Does MoCA Work?

 Coaxial cables are the wires that connect TVs to set-top boxes and to paid TV services.
 Most homes have a least two or more coaxial ports.
+With MoCA technology, your home’s existing coaxial wiring is instantly converted into an Ethernet network that delivers high speed Internet access to the many devices in your home.
+The result is a powerful whole-home network and the benefits of a wired connection, without having to run new Ethernet cables through the walls.

 MoCA Beats Out Standard Mesh WiFi